Do you provide counselling treatments to ICBC customers injured in a car crash? Here are a few things you should know.

 Invoicing and reporting

-Counsellors approved to treat ICBC customers may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to
+Counsellors approved to treat ICBC customers with their own claim (grief counselling*, or otherwise) and who have met ICBC's vendor number requirements may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to

 submit invoices and reports directly to ICBC.